-You define the message properties and their values using the MQCreateProperties() function to create a properties object, then you use one of the set property functions to define each key and value in it.
-See "Working With Properties" on page 36 for more information.
+You define the message properties and their values using the MQCreateProperties function to create a properties object, then you use one of the set property functions to define each key and value in it.
+See Working With Properties for more information.